-Sarah Lowe, Housing Services Manager said: “We’re more than happy to take your call to check somebody’s identity, rather than hear afterwards you’ve been the victim of a scam.
+Sarah Lowe, Lettings Manager said: “We’re more than happy to take your call to check somebody’s identity, rather than hear afterwards you’ve been the victim of a scam.

 Unexpected visitor?
 Follow these simple steps

-Ask for identification.
-Anyone claiming to work for Longhurst Group should be wearing an official badge
+- Ask for identification.
+Anyone claiming to work for us or our contractors should be wearing an official badge.

-- Anyone you don't recognise, who are asking to enter your home for any reason.
+- Anyone you don't recognise and is asking to enter your home for any reason.